raganwald/raganwald.github.com/_posts/2018-03-03-reflections.md

 [![Swiss Guards](/assets/images/state-machine/swiss-guards.jpg)](https://www.flickr.com/photos/nh53/3912835521)

+### should a state machine hide the fact that it's a state machine?

 Back to [information hiding].
 The goal is to shield the parts of a program that are less likely to change, from the parts of a program that are most likely to change.
 Or in another way, "To shield the parts of a program that change infrequently, from the parts of a program that change frequently."

 People also talk about separating the responsibility for an object's implementation from its interface.
 So here's a question: Do our `transitions` and `dot` functions violate information hiding?
 Is the fact that an account is implemented as a state machine an implementation detail that should be hidden from code that invokes methods like `.deposit`?
 Or is it part of its contracted behaviour?